AlexAntartico/fedora_notes/after_installing_actions.md

 add max_parallel_downloads=10
 ```

+Now, your downloads will race through the internet like Usain Bolt on a caffeine rush... or me when someone mentions 'production outage'.

 ## dnf Plugins

-DNF plugins add extra features to the dnf package manager.
-The dnf-plugins-core package provides some essential plugins.
+DNF plugins are like magical accessories for your package manager.
+They add extra features to the dnf package manager and provide some essential plugins.
+Here is how to arm yourself with them:

 ```bash
 sudo dnf install dnf-plugins-core -y
 ```
 - **builddep:** This plugin allows you to automatically install the build dependencies for a package.
 This is useful if you want to compile software from source code.

 - **changelog:** This plugin lets you view the changelog for a package, showing the changes made in each version.
+Who doesn't love a transaction log?

 - **config-manager:** This plugin helps you manage DNF configuration options and repositories.